rnieva/Playing-with-Sensors---Raspberry-Pi/README.md

 -------------------------------------------------------------------
 <h2>DS18B20 Temperature Sensor in a Web Server</h2>

+If you want see the temperature from a Web Browser, please you go on reading :)
 First of all we have to install a Web Server (Apache), a DB (MySQL) and a program language to store and retrive the data from the DB (PHPH).
 0- Connect your DS18B20 sensor to Raspberry like the first example.